Local government funding and financing

 Government response

-Our final report has been presented to the House of Representatives.
+Our final report was presented to the House of Representatives.
 Here is the Government's response to the inquiry and its input into the Ministerial Review into the Future for Local Government.

-The Government is under no obligation to implement recommendations made in our reports.
-The Commission is an independent research and advisory body that does not run nor implement any policies or programmes.
-We are not a policy agency and do not have a mandate for ensuring action.
-However, by carrying out high quality, innovative research and evidence-based inquiries, we aspire to influence conversations towards changing policies and inform decision making.
+The Commission was an independent research and advisory body that did not have a mandate to implement any policies or programmes.
+However, by carrying out high quality, innovative research and evidence-based inquiries, we aimed to influence and inform policy change and decision making.

 Evaluation

-An independent evaluation of the inquiry has been undertaken to assess the Commission's performance and learn for the future.
+An independent evaluation of the inquiry was undertaken to assess the Commission's performance and learn for the future.
 The evaluation results are available to download here: